kuzen/Awesome-Self-Driving/README.md

 - [lidar_IMU_calib](https://github.com/APRIL-ZJU/lidar_IMU_calib) - Targetless Calibration of LiDAR-IMU System Based on Continuous-time Batch Estimation
 - [lidar_align](https://github.com/ethz-asl/lidar_align) - A simple method for finding the extrinsic calibration between a 3D lidar and a 6-dof pose sensor
 - [extrinsic_lidar_camera_calibration](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration) - This is a package for extrinsic calibration between a 3D LiDAR and a camera, described in paper: Improvements to Target-Based 3D LiDAR to Camera Calibration.
+- [mrcal](https://github.com/dkogan/mrcal) - mrcal is a generic toolkit to solve calibration and SFM-like problems originating at NASA/JPL.

 # 6. Detection
 - [JRMOT_ROS](https://github.com/StanfordVL/JRMOT_ROS) -  A Real-Time 3D Multi-Object Tracker